hack4her/hack4her.github.io/2024_event.md

 Hack4Her 2024 offered an array of workshops led by industry professionals, providing participants with practical skills and knowledge on various cutting-edge topics:

 - **JAX Programming** by Samuele Papa (University of Amsterdam) covered the fundamentals and advantages of JAX, a fast and flexible programming framework.
-Participants learned how JAX handles compilation and its functional programming framework through a hands-on image classification example.
+Participants learned how JAX handles compilation and its functional programming framework through a hands-on example.
 - **Model-Based Testing** by Machiel van der Bijl and Lou Ottens (Axini) introduced participants to next-generation test automation techniques.
 This workshop provided a hands-on demo of how tests are generated, not programmed, and their application in real-world scenarios.
-- **Technical Interview Preparation** by Hilary McReynolds (Booking.com) demystified the technical interview process, offering valuable tips and strategies.
+- **Demystifying the Technical Interview** by Hilary McReynolds (Booking.com) demystified the technical interview process, offering valuable tips and strategies.
 Attendees gained insights into the goals of interviews, common formats, and how to approach programming tasks confidently.
 - **Using Data to Build Great Products** by Aida Rikovic Tabak (ServiceNow) taught participants how to leverage usage data to enhance product development and user experience.
 The workshop covered methods for collecting and analyzing data, setting data-driven goals, and implementing iterative improvements based on user behavior insights.
 - **Logic Synthesis for AI** by Prof. Dr. Marcel Walter (Uni Bremen, TUM) explored how to design custom FPGA accelerators for neural network inference, showing the important intersection of chip design, logic synthesis, and AI.
 - **Changing the Perspective of Cybersecurity: From the Risk Conversation to the Goals-Driven One** by Ilse Parra focused on helping participants identify their company's main business objectives, recognizing the assets supporting those objectives, understanding potential threats to these core assets, and exploring the role of board members and management in making security a competitive edge.